Skip to main content

 }

 The fallow LSP server reports column positions as byte offsets rather than character offsets.
 For ASCII-only source files this makes no difference.
-For files containing multi-byte characters (emoji, CJK, accented characters), the column number may be off by a few positions.Impact: Diagnostic squiggles in VS Code may be slightly misaligned on lines containing non-ASCII characters.Workaround: This is a cosmetic issue only.
+For files with multi-byte characters (emoji, CJK, accented characters), the column number may be off by a few positions.Impact: Diagnostic squiggles in VS Code may be slightly misaligned on lines containing non-ASCII characters.Workaround: This is a cosmetic issue only.
 The line number and file path are always correct, so navigation still works.
 A fix is planned for a future release.

 See also